ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ## Next Step

-With a new cohort starting this year we plan to improve our schedulle of each training session allowing participat to choose between two options of date taking into account time zones, and recording the material to allow them to watch after the meeting.
-We will develop guidelines for increase the accesibility of each session and we will change the order od the workshops.
+With a new cohort starting this year we plan to improve our schedule of each training session allowing participants to choose between two options of date taking into account time zones, and recording the material to allow them to watch after the meeting.
+We will develop guidelines to increase the accessibility of each session and change the order of the workshops.

 With this actions we intend to address some of the dificulties related to time zone, accesibility and participants' commitments in their jobs or studies.